Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Townhouses sit in the $800,000 to $1 Million band for newer 2010s & 2020s 3-bed product near 144 St & 152 St. Older 2000s townhouses trade in the $700,000 to $850,000 range.
 Condo product is limited but exists near the 152 St & 60 Ave commercial cluster, with newer mid-rise & low-rise in the $450,000 to $620,000 band.

 What's actively moving in 2026: detached under $1.55 Million with school-catchment proximity, well-priced 3-bed townhouses with double garage, & well-renovated 4-bed detached on view streets.
 What sits: tired interiors at full retail, & oversized executive houses on small lots.
+Longer term, the city has more housing, expanded commercial space, and upgraded recreation facilities planned for this part of Surrey, so the thin new-build supply today is not necessarily permanent.

 Schools & Families